Awake: The Million Dollar Game

-Awake: The Million Dollar Game is an American television game show on Netflix.
+Awake: The Million Dollar Game is an American game show on Netflix.
 Contestants on the show must stay awake for over 24 hours before competing in various physical and mental challenges.
 The show is hosted by James Davis.
 The eight-episode first season was released on June 14, 2019.

 Format

 Seven contestants are given a large number of quarters and must count them one-by-one for 24 hours, without sleeping.
 Once this time expires, they each guess how much money they have individually counted and appear onstage.
 The contestant who counted the fewest coins, and the one whose guess was the most in error, are immediately eliminated.

 Main game

 The five remaining contestants compete in a series of three physical and mental challenges.
 At the end of each challenge, the contestant who has reached the highest score or finished in the shortest time automatically advances to the next one.
 The remaining contestants stand at a line of podiums, each equipped with a button, and are offered a cash buyout to quit the game ($2,500 on the first challenge, $5,000 on the second, $7,500 on the third).
 The first contestant to push their button (if any) receives the buyout money and leaves the competition.
 If no one accepts the offer, the lowest scorer or slowest finisher is eliminated with no winnings.
 The buyout/elimination process is similar to that used in the British game show PokerFace.

 After the third challenge and elimination, the two remaining contestants are given 10 seconds to accept a cash buyout of $10,000.
 If both of them reject this offer, the one who was less accurate in counting their quarters is eliminated.